Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The review process for a development project depends on the size and scale of the proposal.
 More information on the different project types, as well as information about the respective review processes, can be found here.

 The Town maintains an interactive WebGIS, which you can use to look up information relative to any property in South Kingstown.
-Click here to access the WebGIS, and call Carol Baker at (401) 789-9311 x1244 with any questions.
+Call Carol Baker at (401) 789-9311 x1249 with any questions.

 Call the Planning Department at (401) 789-9331 x1244 to order any of the Town’s existing maps, including tax maps.